ulupo/giotto-ph/paper/paper.md

 not yield interesting results. `random16` produces no barcodes at dimension
 $20$.
 We arbitrarily decided to stop at dimension $10$ and report the data.

-[@tbl:datasets] shows that, in general, pre-processing with EC leads to a reduction in later run-times.
+\autoref{tbl:datasets} shows that, in general, pre-processing with EC leads to a reduction in later run-times.
 The only exception is the `sphere3` dataset, where EC is slightly detrimental.
 The reason for this is implementational in nature as we now explain.
 The EC step takes as input the